Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 Tick Bite & Delayed Meat Reaction Self-Check

 This is not a diagnostic tool.
-It flags whether your symptoms follow the pattern alpha-gal syndrome commonly produces, so you know whether it's worth asking your doctor for the specific IgE blood test.
+It flags whether your symptoms follow the pattern alpha-gal syndrome commonly produces.
+That tells you whether it's worth asking your doctor for the specific IgE blood test.

 What Westchester Homeowners Should Do Now